jyotithakur26/user-login/README.md

 ## Design choices:
 I used Angular it is a javascript framework to create User management system.
 Because it gives the reactive form facility to create form field with validations, we can also create and customise the validations in the fuctions.
 I have created the component to create form.
 This component exists .ts, html and style files.
 For style I install Bootstrap in angular.
-I used the Bootstrap classes to style the form fields, table structure and buttons
+I used the Bootstrap classes to style the form fields, table structure and buttons.
+Backend and things dependent on backend are out of scope.
+I am sharing the frontend part as I discussed.

 ## File structure
 I have placed my form code in `app component`, it has three files